SantoshSrinivas79/TVScriptGenerator/README.md

 # TVScriptGenerator
-# THIS PROJECT IS A WORK IN PROGRESS, THANK YOU
+## THIS PROJECT IS A WORK IN PROGRESS, THANK YOU

-Using OpenAI's GPT-3 beta to generate novel tv scripts
+Using OpenAI's GPT-3 beta and Recurrent Neural Networks to generate novel tv scripts